Chart Color Schemes

 Northampton - Mullewa - Greenough has a typical household mix, with a lower-than-average median household size

 Family households account for 69.6% of all households, including 23.2% couples with children, 38.7% couples without children, and 7.2% single parent families.
-Non-family households constitute the remaining 30.4%, with lone person households at 28.2% and group households comprising 2.0%.
-The median household size is 2.3 people, smaller than the Rest of WA average of 2.4.
+Non-family households make up the remaining 30.4%, with lone person households at 28.2% and group households comprising 2.0%.
+The median household size is 2.3 people, which is smaller than the Rest of WA average of 2.4.

 Frequently Asked Questions - Households